Akrofonso

-Agona-Akrofoso, sometimes called Akrofonso, is a town in the Sekyere South District in the Ashanti Region of Ghana, approximately 38 km north-east of the Ashanti Regional capital, Kumasi, and about two miles east of Agona, the district capital.
+Agona-Akrofonso, sometimes called Akrofoso, is a town in the Sekyere South District in the Ashanti Region of Ghana, approximately 38 km north-east of the Ashanti Regional capital, Kumasi, and about two miles east of Agona, the district capital.

-Agona-Akrofoso lies off the Kumasi-Mampong highway.
+Agona-Akrofonso lies off the Kumasi-Mampong highway.
 The population is estimated to be about 1,600 inhabitants.
-It is at Latitude 6°55'15.045"N and Longitude 1°28'11.9634"W.
+It is at latitude 6°55'15.86"N and Longitude 1°28'10.61"W.

 People

 The residents are primarily Ashantis, belonging to the Akan people and speaking the Twi language, although the language of business, commerce and education is English, as in all of Ghana.

-Since the 1980s the population has increased and housing has expanded beyond the historic core.
+Since the 1980s, the population has increased and housing has expanded beyond the historic core.

 Infrastructure

-Agona-Akrofoso is on the Ghana National Electricity Grid, and many homes have electricity.
+Agona-Akrofonso is on the Ghana National Electricity Grid, and many homes have electricity.

 There are several pending infrastructure development plans, including a 60 ft potable water tank with a capacity of over 12,000 USgal.

 There are several public wells where water is available for a fee (per bucket), although many homes have private wells.

-Agona-Akrofoso had a soccer club, the Multi Stars, which once played in the third division of the Ghanaian league hierarchy but has become dormant.
+Agona-Akrofonso had a soccer club, the Multi Stars, which once played in the third division of the Ghanaian league hierarchy but has become dormant.